This department supervises the following degree programs:

 Doctoral students must have five members on their advisory committee.
 Otherwise, the basic degree requirements of the Graduate School determine the policy of the department.

-All graduate students majoring in this department are required to take BIOL 6202 during their first fall semester after acceptance in the graduate degree program.
+All graduate students in the Master of Science or Ph.D. programs are required to take BIOL 6202 during their first fall semester after acceptance in the graduate degree program.
 During their first year, teaching assistants are required to take a special topics course (BIOL 6301) that emphasizes development of teaching skills.

 Llewellyn D. Densmore, Ph.D., Chairperson